In the context of principles of transmembrane transport, which st... | Study Prep in Pearson+

-In the context of principles of transmembrane transport, which statement correctly distinguishes facilitated diffusion from active transport?
+In the context of principles of transmembrane transport, which statement correctly contrasts facilitated diffusion with active transport?

 A

-Facilitated diffusion requires ATP hydrolysis, whereas active transport never uses cellular energy.
+Facilitated diffusion requires ATP hydrolysis to move solutes down their electrochemical gradient, whereas active transport does not require energy input.

 B